JosephDuffy/josephduffy.co.uk/data/posts/mapping-optional-binding-to-bool.md

 }
 ```

-This isn't tied directly to showing an alert or a sheet so can be used in any context, but this is one of the better examples of its usage.
+The extension isn't tied directly to showing an alert or a sheet and can be used in any context, but this is one of the better examples of its usage.

 This extension is [available on GitHub under the MIT license](https://gist.github.com/JosephDuffy/f6291ad150e8aedf4515c29fdf5ab7e3).